very-scary-scenario/nkd.su/PRIVACY.md

 # nkd.su privacy policy

+You can look at [the history of changes to this document][history] if you want.

+[history]: https://github.com/very-scary-scenario/nkd.su/commits/main/PRIVACY.md "the history of this privacy policy"

 ## who we are

 The **admins**, who control the the website and the server it runs on; we are